 Risotto with Beetroot Juice is a recipe that combines sweetness, color, and acidity.
 The beetroot, known for its sweetness and its cheerful and intense color, is the star of this tasty and creamy first course.
 Different for both color and taste from the classic...

 Truffle Risotto Ingredients: 320 gr of Carnaroli rice 10 gr of White truffle 750 gr of Meat Broth 50 gr of Parmigiano Reggiano cheese 50 gr of Butter Extra-virgin olive oil Black pepper and Salt Truffle Risotto...

 Zucchini flowers Risotto is a light but very tasty first course, which is ideal during the spring and summer period.

 Zucchini flowers Risotto is a light but very tasty dish that enhances the delicate taste of zucchini flowers, ideal during the spring and summer period.
 To give a touch of extra color add saffron to the risotto.
-Ingredients: 900ml of vegetable broth 320g of...
+Ingredients: 900ml of...

 Zucchini Risotto is a simple but tasty and genuine recipe.
 It's perfect for enjoying on a fresh spring day, and blended with creamy Pecorino cheese creates a perfect blend!
-Ingredients: 320 g Carnaroli Rice 350 g of Zucchini 1 l of vegetable broth 80 g of...
+Ingredients: 320 g Carnaroli Rice 350 g of Zucchini 1 l of...